 Laura Deering is a former lab manager of the Dynamic Learning Lab and program manager for Dr. Good and Mangels’s NSF grant.
 She is currently pursuing her interest in the brain and behavior by working toward her medical degree at Weill Cornell Medicine.

 Belen Guerra is a former lab manager in the Dynamic Learning Lab, who generated some of the early ideas for the Social Decision Making research.
 She is a 2012 NSF Predoctoral Fellow and currently in the Psychology PhD program at UC Berkeley working with Dr. Silvia Bunge.

 Geoff Holtzman was a graduate student in the lab from 2012-2014, during which time he completed his PhD in Philosophy at CUNY Graduate Center.
 He is interested in the philosophical and conceptual foundations of psychology and neuroscience, and in the psychology and neuroscience of philosophical and moral thought.
 Now that he’s gotten his hands dirty in the lab, Geoff is retreating to the theoretic armchair for a few years, taking up a position as Postdoctoral Research Fellow in Neuoethics at the Illinois Institute of Technology.

 Olta Hoxha is a former lab manager of the Dynamic Learning Lab.
-She worked on a social cognitive neuroscience study of achievement and a study of social decision making.
-She is interested in the biological and psychosocial factors in the development and treatment of psychopathology, and is currently pursuing her Masters in Mental Health Counseling at Baruch.
-Some of her other interests include poetry and song writing, and exercising with her dog.
+She worked on social cognitive neuroscience studies of achievement and a study of social decision making.
+She is a Licensed Mental Health Counselor and received her Masters degree from Baruch College.
+She helps keep the community safe by providing psychotherapy to individuals primarily struggling with intimate partner aggression.
+She has many other interests including writing poetry and gardening.

 Dan Lurie is a former RA and graduated from CUNY in 2012.
 He then completed 2 years as a Research Assistant in the Center for the Developing Brain at the Child Mind Institute, where he worked on cognitive neuroscience studies of psychiatric illness, neuroimaging methods, and open-source science initiatives.
 In 2014, he was awarded an NSF Pre-doctoral Fellowship to study Cognitive Neuroscience at UC Berkeley in the lab of Dr. Mark D’Esposito.